WangHaoZhe/Computational_Physics/Homework5/Homework5.md

 ### Result
 ![](./Graph/dow_10p.png)
 ![](./Graph/dow_2p.png)
 The curve has been smoothed.
+Actually, it‘s a low-pass filter.